FelixGathuo/alx-low_level_programming/0x0C-more_malloc_free/README.md

-ead me for more malloc
+read me for more malloc
+arrays